NazarovIlya/instructions/instruction_inWork.md

 1. **git config --global user.name "user's name"** for register in Git under your name
 2. **git config --global user.email <user's_email@example.com>** to register in Git your email

-    and also create a repository in the desired folder usng:
+    and also create a repository in the desired folder using:

 -   **git init** to initializing the local repository and tracking its files (you will have to enter _git add_ for start tracking each new file)